 In one of my previous posts, I shared that I have extreme seasonal depression.
 I’m really thankful to share that I’ve started therapy!
 I believe it’s important to normalize mental health struggles and to talk about what goes on behind the scenes: for me, I’m really proud of myself for getting help after feeling really overwhelmed.
 And, as a reminder, you can too, if you need it!
 There is nothing wrong with taking care of yourself with professional support.

 It’s officially official: Chad and I are residents of Wisconsin.
 Not only did we make a trek to the DMV, but we also got library cards (finally!).
-Fun fact: the Milwaukee Public Library is gorgeous.
+Fun fact: the Milwaukee Public Library is gorgeous, and also has gone viral on TikTok several times for their brilliant content.

 I’ve been making a wonderful use of my new library card, Libby membership, and the Kindle I got for Christmas.
 (Thanks, mom and dad!) 🙂